Ambulocetus: Size

 Upon description, Thewissen and colleagues suggested the holotype specimen may have weighed the same as a male South American sea lion — about 300 kg — based on the size of the vertebrae, ribs, and limbs.
 They also estimated a length of roughly 300 cm.
 For comparison, the holotype of Pakicetus attocki may have been 140 cm long.
 In 1996, they estimated weight of Ambulocetus, using the cross-sections of the long bones, as 141–235 kg.
 Alternatively, they estimated about 250 kg by using the length of the second upper and lower molars compared to trends between this length and ungulate body mass.
 They obtained the same result comparing the skull size to those of similarly sized carnivores.
-In 1998, based on vertebral size, Gingerich estimated a body mass of 720 kg, similar to modern cetaceans.
+In 1998, based on vertebral size, Gingerich estimated a body mass of 720 kg.
 In 2013, Thewissen suggested that this may be an unreliable mass determinant as the vertebrae are unusually robust in Ambulocetus.